Senior4898/Senior4898/README.md

 - ⚡ Fun fact: ...
 --->

-L-1
-1. specification for the management protocol
-2. module for parsing
-3. testing command parsing module the UnitTest lib

 <!---
 Senior4898/Senior4898 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.